-

 What are the key financial crime offences applicable to companies and their directors and officers?
 (E.g. Fraud, money laundering, false accounting, tax evasion, market abuse, corruption, sanctions.)
 Please explain the governing laws or regulations.

-First, frauds.
-Fraud involves deceit, false representation, or omission intended to deceive others to gain financial or other benefits.
+First, fraud involves deceit, false representation, or omission intended to deceive others to gain financial or other benefits.
 The governing law are Articles 172 and 173 of the Argentine Penal Code (Código Penal de la Nación), which addresses various forms of fraud, including fraud against individuals, companies, and the state, typifying even different modalities of frauds – such as electronic frauds, banking frauds, etc.

 Third, false accounting, which involves the deliberate manipulation of financial records to present a false picture of a company’s financial health.
 The governing law is, again, the Argentine Penal Code.
-This law penalises falsification of documents and false accounting records in the Article 300.
+This law penalises falsification of documents and false accounting records in the Article 300 (2).
 Also the Law No. 19,550 (the Argentine Companies Law) includes provisions related to the accuracy of corporate records and the duties for the companies and their directors.

 Four, tax evasion, which is the illegal act of not paying taxes owed to the government.
-The governing law is the Law No. 24,769 (Tax Criminal Law).
+Governed by the Law No. 24,769 (Tax Criminal Law).
 This law establishes the penalties for tax evasion and related offences.
-The Federal Administration of Public Revenue (Administración Federal de Ingresos Públicos, AFIP) is responsible for enforcement.
+The Customs Revenue and Control Agency (Agencia de Recaudación y Control Aduanero, ARCA) is responsible for enforcement.
+Also governed by the No. 11,683 (Procedural Tax Law), particularly Article 1 and Article 2.
+Directors may be prosecuted if they knowingly facilitate the evasion.

 Six, corruption, which includes bribery, embezzlement, and other improper actions by officials or private individuals to gain undue advantage.
 The governing law is the Law No. 27,401 (Corporate Criminal Liability Law) holds companies accountable for corruption offences.
 The Argentine Penal Code also contains provisions against corruption in the Articles 256 to 268 for both individuals and companies.